 - Disclosure of such information to law enforcement authorities as we reasonably feel is necessary.

 We exclude liability for actions taken in response to breaches of this acceptable use policy.
 The responses described in this policy are not limited, and we may take any other action we reasonably deem appropriate.

 5. Limitation of Liability

-Psittacus Systems shall have no liability arising from the use by any party of or reliance on the information on this website and so far as permitted by law excludes all liability for damages howsoever caused including without limitation any damage which is or represents loss of goodwill revenue or profit or failure to achieve any benefit expected from use of this website, loss of use of any asset, loss of data recorded on any computer or other machine, liability of any user of this website to any third party, any loss which is otherwise indirect, commercial, economic, special or consequential arising out of or in connection with the use by any party of any information provided on these pages.
+Psittacus Systems shall have no liability arising from the use by any party of or reliance on the information on the Blended Learning Environment (BLE)/website and so far as permitted by law excludes all liability for damages howsoever caused including without limitation any damage which is or represents loss of goodwill revenue or profit or failure to achieve any benefit expected from use of this website, loss of use of any asset, loss of data recorded on any computer or other machine, liability of any user of this website to any third party, any loss which is otherwise indirect, commercial, economic, special or consequential arising out of or in connection with the use by any party of any information provided on these pages.

 Psittacus Systems uses reasonable endeavours to prevent contamination by known viruses and to maintain the security of the website but Psittacus Systems does not warrant the information on this website in any way and in particular no warranty is given that the website or its contents or hypertext links are accurate, complete, virus free or uncontaminated, nor can we guarantee that the website may not be affected by deliberate damage by hackers, failure of plant, machinery, equipment or computers, power failure, failure of telecommunications lines or any criminal action.
 All liability for such damage is hereby expressly excluded.

 You are advised to make your own virus checks and to implement your own precautions in this respect.
 Psittacus Systems excludes all liability for contamination or damage caused by any virus or electronic transmission.